Alabama Animal Advocates

 Applicability

-1. The County Commission has adopted the statute, and
+1. The County Commission has adopted the statute (check the map), and

 Advocacy

 While many people presume allowing a dog to roam doesn’t hurt anyone, that is not the case.
-Dogs running loose can cause automobile accidents, can lead to fights with other animals, may result in injury or death to another person, and may result in the dog being shot.
-It is incumbent on all of us to take extraordinary measures to keep dogs contained for the benefit of the community and the dog.
-If you would like your area to adopt a confinement law, speak to your city council, town council, or county commission.
+Dogs running loose can cause car accidents, can lead to fights with other animals, may result in injury or death to another person, or may result in the dog being shot.
+It is incumbent on all of us to take extraordinary measures to keep dogs confined for the benefit of human and animal residents alike.
+If confinement is required at your location, do not hesitate to report violations.

-County Commissioners and residents who would like their county to adopt the statute: See Guide for County Commissions for how the law can help the county, impacts on government and law enforcement, considerations prior to adopting, and answers to common concerns.
+Officials and residents who would like a confinement requirement can reference Guide for Counties & Municipalities for how a requirement can help, impacts on local government and law enforcement, considerations prior to adopting, and discussion of common concerns and misconceptions.

 Enforcement